Oxen-AI/oxen-release/README.md

 ## Support

 If you have any questions, comments, suggestions, or just want to get in contact with the team, feel free to email us at `hello@oxen.ai`

+## Contributing

+This repository contains the documentation and release builds.
+To contribute to the core code base visit [https://github.com/Oxen-AI/Oxen](https://github.com/Oxen-AI/Oxen)